-Typically presents in the first few months of life with symptoms of failure to thrive, diarrhea, and steatorrhea.
+A rare genetic disorder resulting in disruption of cellular fat transport that typically presents in the first few months of life with symptoms of failure to thrive, diarrhea, and steatorrhea.

-A rare disorder; diagnosis is often missed due to vague symptoms more common to diseases such as viral gastroenteritis or child abuse sequelae.
+Diagnosis is often missed due to vague symptoms more common to diseases such as viral gastroenteritis or child abuse sequelae.

 Nutritional repletion, including a low-fat diet and ingestion of fat-soluble vitamins, is essential in management.